It’s a perfect day for discussing the health benefits of coriander.

 Because of coriander’s antibacterial properties, it may also help fight contagious diseases like conjunctivitis.

-Coriander is a good natural and traditional way of curing mouth ulcers.
+Coriander is a natural and traditional remedy for mouth ulcers.

 Its leaves are good antiseptics that make the healing process faster.